robmarkcole/HASS-Machinebox-Classificationbox/bird_project/README.md

  ```

 ### Using Classificationbox with Home-Assistant
 I have written code to use Classificationbox with Home-Assistant.
 Home-Assistant is an open source, python 3 home automation hub, and if you are reading this article then I assume you are familiar with it.
 If not I refer you to the [documents online](https://www.home-assistant.io/).
 Note that there are a couple of different ways to run Home-Assistant.
-In this project I am using the Hassio approach which you should [read about here](https://www.home-assistant.io/hassio/), running on a Raspberry Pi 3.
+In this project I am using the Hassio approach which you should [read about here](https://www.home-assistant.io/hassio/), running on a Raspberry Pi 3, and a home-Assistant version newer than 0.70.
 However it doesn't matter how you have Home-Assistant running, this project should work with all common approaches.

 In this project we use Home-Assistant to post images from my motion triggered USB camera to Classificationbox, then if a bird image is classified, we are sent a mobile phone notification with the image.
 A diagram of the system is shown below: